arjunkmrm/rag-experiments/README.md

 # rag-experiments
-Experimenting with retrieval augmented generation (RAG) strategies from the perspective of a trade operations
+Experimenting with retrieval augmented generation (RAG) strategies and agents from the perspective of trade operations